-Pursuant to the Advisory Agreement, the Trust paid the Advisor \$909,000 in respect of services rendered by the Advisor to the Trust during fiscal 1994.
+Pursuant to the Advisory Agreement, the Trust paid the Advisor \$953,000 in respect of services rendered by the Advisor to the Trust during fiscal 1995.
 The Advisory Agreement provides that the Advisor is entitled to receive an annual advisory fee equal to .60% of the average invested real estate assets of the Trust, as derived from its consolidated balance sheet from time to time.
-In addition, the Advisor will be entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year exceeds 15% of the Trust's equity as shown on its balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
-No incentive fees were paid during 1994, 1993 or 1992.
+In addition, the Advisor will be entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year, as defined in the Advisory Agreement, exceeds 15% of the Trust's equity as shown on its balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
+No incentive fees were paid during 1995, 1994 or 1993.
 The advisory fee is payable quarterly, subject to adjustment at year end based upon audited financial statements of the Trust.